All photos by Mitch Teemley, except Tulip the bulldog (by Elliot Teemley)

 What now?

-We carefully re-mounted it on the front door, and then carefully avoided using it for the next three weeks.
+We re-mounted it on the front door, and then carefully avoided using the door for the next three weeks.
 Although, when Mama Finch was away, I would slip out to snap shots of her babies.
 Because, bird droppings notwithstanding, that little nest also had “God’s property” written all over it.

 Finally, Two Days Ago…